Class: JovaServer

 ,fn

-) =>this
+) =>Application

 Register the given template engine callback fn